john-rizzo/marteq-adobe-analytics-nodejs-integration-/README.md

 - Login to your marketer account
 - In Left Sidebar find API Keys section
 - Create and notdown API Key and add it in .env file for `MARTEQ_API_KEY` variable
-- Add MarteQ API Url as MARTEQ_API_URL, you can get this from support
+- Add Marteq API Url as MARTEQ_API_URL, you can get this from support

 ## Step 2: Create project and generate access token